Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 - [Wireframes](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/wireframes.pdf)

 (I changed the design on courses.index.
-I put the slide show after header which is same style as index.html and this was better layout than having courses contents directly underneath header)
+I put the slide show after header which is same style as index.html and this was better layout than having courses contents directly underneath header.
+This is also same for accommodation.html)

 ### Surface Plane